 If I could talk I would tell you stories

 A group of local primary school children have brought to life a series of objects from the Eastern Museum at Kedleston Hall using poems, stories and short films.
-Their take on the objects show the collection in a new light and are the basis for this new exhibition at Kedleston Hall.
+Their take on the objects show the collection in a new light and are the basis for an exhibition at Kedleston Hall.

 Working with Dr Corinne Fowler from the University of Leicester, year six children from Curzon Primary School picked out six objects to write about.
 In response, the children created poems and stories to sit alongside the pieces which are part of the collection of items Lord Curzon accrued during his time in India.

 The children were joined by pupils from Wheelers Lane Primary School who helped make a series of short films about the objects.